sunrise-ikun/BridgeVLA_sam/README.md

 ## 🔥 News
+* **`2026.04.06`** 🌟 We release [MV-VDP](https://lpy1219.github.io/MV-VDP-Web/), a spatio-temporal aware video action model that leverages the similar projection and back-projection strategy.
+It demonstrates great data-efficiency, robustness, generalization and interpretability.
+We invite you to check it out!
 * **`2025.09.20`** 🌟 BridgeVLA was accepted by NeurIPS 2025! 🥳🥳🥳
 * **`2025.06.15`** 🌟 We are proud to introduce BridgeVLA, a model designed to bridge the gap between VLM backbone and VLA by aligning input and output within a shared 2D space during both pre-training and fine-tuning.